September 10 is World Suicide Prevention Day. Suicide Prevention Week is the Sunday – Saturday surrounding it.

 My kids would be better off with one big trauma than enduring a childhood suffering an endless series of small traumas with a mother who would never get it together.

 The darkest lie I believe during the worst times is that I am beyond grace.
-Suicide is not automatic condemnation to hell, but I stood condemned because I consistently chose to turn my back on grace.
+Suicide is not automatic condemnation to hell, but I stood condemned because I consistently turned my back on grace.
 I refused to be grateful.
 The faith thing was just too hard.
 I’d never be good enough, never be able to live the truth I had longed for others to understand and embrace.
 I had nothing but inexplicable misery in this life, so why not cut it short and stop inflicting it on others?
-I had the power to stop myself from being…
+I had the power to stop being…

 But I didn’t.